 “Ting~!!”
 I heard a weird sound.

 An icicle grazed the cheeks of my armor.
-Larger icicle came raining down on me this time.
+A larger icicle came raining down on me this time.
 In this position I would not be able to move freely.
-I have no choice but to curl up hoping that my armor could stand these giant ice needles.
+I have no choice but to curl up hoping that my armor could stay intact under these giant ice needles.
 The banging sound that every icicle made as it slammed and broke on my armor made me feel more disoriented.
 There should be a few second-pause after this rain of icicles.
 I must take that time to attack however it will be wasted if I call on another weak spell.
 This fire, it has to hit a part of the demon’s body that it cannot cut off.
 Right, I am certain of my target.

 “How am I supposed to reach it?”